lazzarocicco/shotcanvas/README.md

 Puredata plugin.
 This plugin is designed to use a PNG image as background of a pd patch.
 You can also create a PNG snapshot of your patch.
 Programming language: Tcl/Tk.

-Dependency: **IMG**
+Dependency: Img (a Tk extension library)
-> The plugin is designed to work with decent qualityes images, so the IMG library of tk is required in your system (debian/ubuntu: libtk-img).
+> The plugin is designed to work with decent qualityes images, so the [Tk Img library](http://tkimg.sourceforge.net/) must be in your system.

 Plugin features and uses
 -----------------